robenkleene/audio-references/logic-pro/logic-pro-automation.md

 - Double-click an automation point to delete it.
 - There are various options for deleting automation under "Mix > Delete Automation".

+## Recording

+Just switch from `Read` to `Touch`, when `Touch` is set, any values changed will automatically be written to automation, regardless if record is enabled (so switch back to `Read` after you've finished recording).

 ## Region

 To create region-based automation: